 When it comes to layered clothing, there are three types of layers involved.
-The first layer is called base-layer, which is closest to the skin.
+The first layer is called the base-layer, which is closest to the skin.
 The second one is known as mid-layer.
-And the last layer is called the outer layer or also known as “outer shell.”
+And the last layer is called the outer layer or also known as the “outer shell.”

 Jackets that serve as outer-shells are known as shell jackets.
 They protect you from snow, rain, and wind.
 Shell jackets range from expensive mountaineering ones to simple but highly wind-resistant jackets.
 Most of them possess enough breathability.
 Shell jackets are also treated with DWR or Durable Water Repellent finish, so water won’t penetrate the fabric.